 I am a historian with a background in social sciences and experience in public history projects.
-My main research interests include transnational perspectives on 20th century Central and Southeastern European history, interwar fascism, labor and gender history.
+My main research interests include transnational perspectives on 20th century Central and Southeastern European history, interwar fascism and corporatism, labor and gender history.

-Currently (January-December 2025), I am visiting scholar at the Department of Feminist Studies, University of California, Santa Barbara.
-This stay is funded by the Marietta Blau-Grant, awarded by the Austrian Federal Ministry of Education, Science, and Research.
+During my studies, I have been a visiting scholar at the Department of History, University of Vienna (January–April 2022, supervised by Professor Gabriella Hauch) and at the Department of Feminist Studies, University of California Santa Barbara (January–December 2025, supervised by Professor Eileen Boris, funded with the Marietta Blau-Grant by the Austrian Federal Ministry of Education, Science, and Research).

 Eine ‚vaterländische‘ Arbeiterbewegung?
 Integrationspolitiken im Austrofaschismus am Beispiel der Sozialen Arbeitsgemeinschaft (SAG) [A ‘Fatherland’ Labor Movement?
 The Social Working Committee (SAG) as an Example of Integration Policies during Austrofascism], in: zeitgeschichte 52 (2025) 1, 63–85. (peer-reviewed)